 In the 1770's West subject matter began to include the religious themes that dominated his work of the late 1770's and 1780's.
 Most notable were his paintings on the progress of Revealed Religion for the Royal Chapel and designs for stained glass for St. Georges Chapel, both at Windsor Castle.
 Other commissions for Windsor included family portraits and eight paintings from English history for the Audience Chamber.
 As George III withdrew his support in the 1790s, William Beckford became an important patron, and commissioned religious paintings and portraits for his Gothic Revival country house, Fonthill Abbey.
 West died in London in 1820.

 West during most of his career painted complex multifigure compositions and employed sophisticated glazing techniques that differed dramatically from the painting methods he had learned in Pennsylvania.
 The extraordinary stylistic and compositional differences between West's American and English work are due very much to his three years of study in Italy, when he absorbed the painting styles and compositions of Italian Renaissance and baroque painters, as well as those of his contemporaries.
 Later, as West became a pivotal figure in educating American-born artists in England, this knowledge in turn transformed the work of his pupils.
 Americans who studied with West before and during the Revolution included Matthew Pratt, Charles Willson Peale, and Gilbert Stuart.
 Among his students in the 1780s were Ralph Earl and John Trumbull.
 These and later Americans, including Washington Allston and Thomas Sully, brought West's ideas and techniques back to the United States, providing a foundation for the growth of the arts in America in the Federal period and creating a late eighteenth and early nineteenth century American style of considerable sophistication.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Sawitsky, William.
 "The American Work of Benjamin West."
 Pennsylvania Magazine of History and Biography 62, no. 4 (October 1938): 433-462.